qaware/qaware-blog-source/content/posts/qaware-signatur-tool.md

 ## Let's get to work - the pitfalls are always somewhere else than expected

 So I read up again.
 This time how to write a Confluence macro.
 Unfortunately, you have to be a Confluence admin to create and edit a new Confluence macro.
 So I booted up my own Confluence and tried my hand at it.
 Coding was easier than expected.
 I used our old template and the Confluence API to read and paste the data from the stored Confluence profile.
 Since the Confluence profile does not include an academic title, I query it at the beginning and include it as an input parameter in my macro.
 Speaking error messages inform the user which data, if any, needs to be added to his Confluence profile.
-A nice tutorial and my site was ready for the first test users :confetti_ball:
+Last but not least I added a nice tutorial and my site was ready for the first test users :confetti_ball:

 ## Feedback welcome - the users know best what they need & want

-So I asked some colleagues to test the tool, and they came up with good ideas: They proposed a box around the generated signature and a copy button.
+I asked some colleagues to test the tool, and they came up with good ideas: They proposed a box around the generated signature and a copy button.
 Their wish was my command.
 In the next iteration with other test users, it turned out that with some combinations of browser and email client, horizontal separators of the signature disappeared.
 Magic?
 After some research, I found out that the signature template in its original form simply left the styling too many degrees of freedom.
 After finding the reason, the magic was quickly put to rest.

 ## Spreading the word - see what's new